oscarotero/psr7-middlewares/README.md

 ### Csrf

 To add a protection layer agains CSRF (Cross Site Request Forgety).
 The middleware injects a hidden input with a token in all POST forms and them check whether the token is valid or not.
+Use `->autoInsert()` to insert automatically the token or, if you prefer, use the generator callable:

 ```php